neelesh2k/beautiful-jekyll/aboutme.md

 **Data Science Intern @**
 **GITAA Pvt.
 Ltd,**
   March 2020 - August 2020
-- Built Machine Learning and Deep Learning Case Studies.
+- Developed data science case Studies on time series analysis and gesture recognition.
-- Worked on various cutting-edge technologies including Python, Statsmodels, Pyunicorn, PyRQA.
+- Worked on various cutting-edge technologies including Statsmodels, Pyunicorn, and PyRQA.
 - Participated in regular meetings and sprint plannings that gave an insider’s perspective of a Data Science team.

 ## Positions of Responsibility